Bylaws of The NetBSD Foundation

 Directors need not be residents of Delaware or of the United States.
 Directors must be Active Members at the time of their election.
 Members must be Active for not less than one year before they are eligible to be nominated as a Director.

-The Foundation shall initially have five (5) Directors, as described in Section 7.6.
+The Foundation shall initially have five (5) Directors.
 Thereafter, the number of Directors shall be fixed by the Members at each annual meeting of Members, which number shall be odd, shall not be less than three (3), and shall not exceed nine (9).

 Each Director shall serve for two years.
 The terms shall be staggered so that no fewer than two new Directors shall be chosen each year, unless the number of Directors is three (3) in which case two (2) Directors will be chosen one year and one (1) Director will be chosen the next year.
 Terms will end and commence on the day after the Annual Meeting.